CIRCUITSTATE/CSE_MillisTimer/README.md

 This library is available from the official **Arduino Library Manager**.
 Open the Arduino IDE, search for "CSE_MillisTimer" and install the latest version of the library.

 Additionally, you can download the latest release package from the GitHub repository and install it manually.
-To do so, open the Arduino IDE, go to *Sketch > Include Library > Add .ZIP Library* and select the downloaded file.
+To do so, open the Arduino IDE, go to `Sketch > Include Library > Add .ZIP Library…` and select the downloaded file.

 Another method is to clone the GitHub repository directly into your `libraries` folder.
 The development branch will have the latest features, bug fixes and other changes.
-To do so, navigate to your `libraries` folder (usually located at *Documents/Arduino/libraries* on Windows and *~/Documents/Arduino/libraries* on macOS) and execute the following command:
+To do so, navigate to your `libraries` folder (usually located at `Documents/Arduino/libraries` on Windows and `~/Documents/Arduino/libraries` on macOS) and execute the following command:

 ```
 git clone https://github.com/CIRCUITSTATE/CSE_MillisTimer.git